magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 ## Common map settings

-**Common map settings** are the basic global settings for the Map widget in ThingsBoard.
+**Common map settings** are the basic global settings for the Map widget in IoT Hub.
 They define how the map behaves on load and what is displayed initially.

 - **Fit map bounds to cover all markers**: Automatically adjusts the map zoom and position so that all markers are visible when the widget loads.
 - **Default map center position**: Sets the center of the map (lat/lng coordinates) if auto-zoom is disabled.
 Used as the initial map position when the widget is opened.